 Step 1: Professional Realtor analysis:

-Make an offer with a sale contingency: this means you wait until you close escrow on your current home and use the proceeds of that sale to fund the new transaction.
-Depending on the real estate market you are working in this may not be the best option for you to get the home you really want.
+- Make an offer with a sale contingency: this means you wait until you close escrow on your current home and use the proceeds of that sale to fund the new transaction.
+Depending on the real estate market you are working within this may not be the best option for you to get the home you really want.

-Purchase with significant savings: The simplest way, if you have the financial means, is to use your savings to fund your down payment on the new home then sell your old home once the dust settles
+- Purchase with significant savings: The simplest way, if you have the financial means, is to use your savings to fund your down payment on the new home then sell your old home once the dust settles

-Purchase with a HELOC – A HELOC, or home equity line of credit, allows you to borrow against the equity in your current home.
+- Purchase with a HELOC – A HELOC, or home equity line of credit, allows you to borrow against the equity in your current home.
 If you qualify, you could use a HELOC to access money for your down payment, then pay it off when your home sells.

 Step 3: Identify which areas you would like to focus your efforts on

-As mentioned above, during your buying consultation, we will ask a lot of questions about what you are looking for in your new home and your new community.
+- As mentioned above, during your Buying Consultation, we will ask a lot of questions about what you are looking for in your new home and your new community.
 Pair this with how much you can afford and this will really start to narrow down the geographic area you will want to focus on.
 We recommend driving through the neighborhoods to get a feel for the area, what businesses are there, people you see out and about, etc.

-Step 5: Find off-market opportunities that are NOT on the MLS.
+Step 4: Find off-market opportunities that are NOT on the MLS.